awsdocs/aws-codecommit-user-guide/doc_source/how-to-repository-email-create.md

 After you have configured notifications for a repository, you can view the CloudWatch Events rule automatically created for the repository\.

 **Important**
 Do not edit or delete this rule\.
 Changing or deleting the rule might cause operational issues\.
-For example, emails might not be sent to subscribers or you might not be able to change notification settings for a repository in AWS CodeCommit\.<a name="how-to-repository-email-view-rule"></a>
+For example, emails might not be sent to subscribers or you might not be able to change notification settings for a repository in CodeCommit\.<a name="how-to-repository-email-view-rule"></a>

 **To view the CloudWatch Events rule for a repository**